 Canadian federal, provincial and municipal governments share jurisdiction over matters affecting safety and the environment.
 As a result, the Corporation is subject to provincial occupational health and safety legislation as well as federal, provincial, municipal and Indigenous requirements where applicable relating to the protection of the environment including, but not limited to, air, water, land, heritage and natural resource protection, including fish and wildlife; the proper storage, transportation, discharge and disposal of hazardous and non-hazardous substances; contaminated sites and air emissions management.
-In addition, both the provincial and federal governments have environmental assessment legislation, which is designed to foster better natural resource and land-use planning through the identification and mitigation of potential environmental impacts of projects or undertakings prior to and after commencement.
-Both the federal and provincial environmental assessment processes provide for engagement with Indigenous communities.
+In addition, both the provincial and federal governments have environmental assessment legislation, which is designed to foster better natural resource and land-use planning through the identification and mitigation of potential environmental assessment processes provide for engagement with Indigenous communities.
+In addition, Indigenous communities may have their own environmental assessment processes.